Magdalen Berns: Views and activism

 In May 2016, Berns was among the signatories of an open letter to the Morning Star newspaper that lauded it for "giving a platform for a sex-class based analysis of women's position, in the face of the convergence of neoliberal individualism and alienation from class consciousness".
 In July 2016, Berns spoke at Thinking Differently: Feminists Questioning Gender Politics, a conference in London focusing on "the implications of transgenderism for women's rights".
 Berns addressed her experiences with no platforming as a university student.
 In 2017, Berns appeared at an event in Conway Hall headlined by Julie Bindel.

-In 2018, Berns co-founded the Scottish campaign group For Women Scotland, which the following year Deborah Lavin and Susan Chynoweth described as the largest women's rights group in Scotland.
-The group, which opposes reform of the Gender Recognition Act 2004, and lobbies on other matters such as toilet provision in schools, has been called anti-trans, which the group itself denies.
+In 2018, Berns co-founded the Scottish campaign group For Women Scotland.
+The group, which opposes reform of the Gender Recognition Act 2004, and lobbies on other matters such as toilet provision in schools, has been called anti-trans, which the group itself disputes.
 In April 2018, Berns was among the signatories of an open letter to The Times opposing the admission of transgender girls into the Girl Guides.

 In June 2019, British author J.K.
 Rowling was criticised for bringing more visibility to Berns by following her on Twitter.
 By the autumn of 2019, Berns's vlogs had amassed approximately 30,000 followers.
 In June 2020, Rowling revealed that she had spoken with Berns, describing her as "an immensely brave young feminist and lesbian", and had begun receiving "low-level harassment" as a result of her association with Berns.
 Berns was posthumously described by Rowling as "a great believer in the importance of biological sex [who] didn't believe lesbians should be called bigots for not dating trans women with penises."